barracudanetworks-waf/waf_with_moodle/docs/barracudawafdeploy.md

 ```
 2. Creating the Azure Service Principal credentials

-    Note: We use a gem called ```azure-credentials``` to create a the SPN credentials that will be used in the WAF for azure configuration.
+    Note: We use a gem called ```azure-credentials``` to create the Azure SPN credentials that will be used in the WAF for azure configuration.

 ```
 {